complex-analysis/complex-analysis.github.io/README.md

 problems that are either very difficult or virtually impossible to solve in any other way.

-In this book you will find examples, problems and applets that allow you to explore  complex analysis by using the visual interactive power of the computer (or tablet).</p>
+In this book you will find examples, problems and applets that allow you to explore  complex analysis by using the visual interactive power of the computer (or tablet).

 Ready to get started?
-Skip ahead to the [Table of Contents](https:jcponce.github.cabook/content/table_of_contents.html)
+Skip ahead to the [Table of Contents](https://complex-analysis.github.io/content/table_of_contents.html)

 ---